Customer not paying invoice? Here are the 12 most common excuses

 This could be genuine if the delay is a matter of days late – it will not hold however for anything longer than that.

-Customer not paying for building work – Excuse 8.
+Customer not paying invoice? – Excuse 8.

 “We had to pay our other/bigger supplier first as a higher priority.”